 INDIVIDUALS APPEARING WITHOUT COUNSEL (Pro Se)

 - If you are an individual appearing without a lawyer (pro se), you should review the Court’s Pro Se web page.
-Pro se parties must comply with the Bankruptcy Code, the Bankruptcy Rules, the Federal Rules of Civil Procedure, the Federal Rules of Evidence, and the Local Rules of this Court.
-Copies of the Local Rules are available on the Court’s website at http://www.flsb.uscourts.gov or from the Clerk’s Office.
+Pro se parties must comply with the Bankruptcy Code, the Bankruptcy Rules, the Federal Rules of Evidence, and the Local Rules of this Court.
+Copies of the Local Rules are available on the Court’s website at http://www.flsb.uscourts.gov.

 - The Judge, the Judge’s law clerks, and members of the Clerk’s Office are not permitted to provide legal advice of any kind.
-DO NOT contact the Judge, the Judge’s law clerks, or any person in the Clerk’s Office for any purpose other than to address scheduling concerns or to arrange a telephonic appearance when permitted by the Court.
+DO NOT contact the Judge, the Judge’s law clerks, or any person in the Clerk’s Office other than the Courtroom Deputy for any purpose.
+You may contact the Courtroom Deputy solely to address scheduling concerns or to arrange a telephonic appearance when permitted by the Court.

-- If you file a complaint or motion with the Court, it must clearly explain what you want the Judge to do and why.
-You must also send a copy of any complaint or motion and a copy of any notice of hearing to all people and companies entitled to receive them under the relevant rules.
+- If you file a complaint, motion, or objection with the Court, it must clearly explain what you want the Judge to do and why.
+You must also send a copy of any such document and, if you are the movant a copy of any notice of hearing issued by the court, to all people and companies entitled to receive them under the relevant rules.

 NO EX PARTE COMMUNICATIONS

-- Judge Kimball does not engage in ex parte communications of any kind.
-Bankruptcy Rule 9003 prohibits ex parte communications with the Judge by any party in interest regarding any matter affecting a case.
+- Judge Kimball does not engage in any kind of communication with parties before the Court except on the record in the courtroom and through documents filed with the Clerk and orders entered by the court.
+Bankruptcy Rule 9003 prohibits such ex parte communication with the Judge by any party in interest regarding any matter affecting a case.
 Failure to comply with this rule may result in sanctions.

-- DO NOT write letters to, e-mail, or call Judge Kimball or his law clerks.
-Except in extremely unusual circumstances, each letter or e-mail addressed to Judge Kimball or his law clerks, or sent to the court and identifying a particular case or proceeding, will be placed on the relevant docket and made part of the public record.
+- DO NOT write letters to, e-mail, or call Judge Kimball, his law clerks, the Courtroom Deputy, or any member of the Clerk’s office.
+Except in unusual circumstances, each letter or e-mail addressed to Judge Kimball or his law clerks, or otherwise sent to the court, and identifying a particular case or proceeding, will be placed on the relevant docket and made part of the public record.
 Any such letter or e-mail may be set for hearing.

-- Whether or not the Judge is presiding, while at the courthouse (including during section 341 meetings of creditors) counsel should conduct themselves professionally, with appropriate respect for the Court, members of the Clerk’s Office, trustees, counsel to the United States Trustee, courthouse staff, opposing counsel, litigants, and witnesses.
+- Whether or not the Judge is presiding, while at the courthouse (including during meetings of creditors under section 341 of the Bankruptcy Code) counsel and other persons should conduct themselves professionally, with appropriate respect for the Court, members of the Clerk’s Office, trustees, counsel to the United States Trustee, courthouse staff, opposing counsel, litigants, and witnesses.
 The Court’s Guidelines for Courtroom Decorum, which are posted on the Court’s website, will be strictly enforced.

 - Personal conversations are to be conducted outside the courtroom when court is in session.
-Cell phones, beepers, and any other device that makes noise must be turned off, or placed in vibrate mode, while court is in session.
+Mobile phones and any other device that makes noise must be turned off, or placed in vibrate mode, while court is in session.

 LOCAL RULES AND FORMS; ADMINISTRATIVE ORDERS